ZyrusJian/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty: creates an empty file called hello .
 5-execute:- gives execute permission to owner of hello file.
 6-multiple_permissions:- gives multiple permission to group and owner.
+7-everybody:-gives execute permission to owner, group and others for the hello file.